Research in the La Trobe Law School

 The La Trobe Law School is also educating the next generation of legal experts, delivering high quality training to our graduate researchers.

 We have Masters and PhD opportunities, where candidates conduct high impact projects under the direction of experts in their field.
-PhD candidates also have the option of working with an industry organisation from government, private or not-for profit sector in our industry PhD.
+PhD candidates also have the option of developing a project with government, the private or the not-for profit sector in our industry PhD.

 Our graduate researchers are well supported by teams of at least two supervisors, Progress Committees and a carefully tailored milestone program.

-They enjoy a vibrant research culture with reading groups, writing workshops, skills-based workshops, and an annual 3 Minute Thesis competition and Higher Degree by Research conference.
+They enjoy a vibrant research culture with reading groups, skills-based workshops, library support, and an annual 3 Minute Thesis competition and Higher Degree by Research writing retreat.
 Some also teach in the School, preparing them for a career in academia.

 All graduate researchers are part of La Trobe’s Graduate Research School, which nurtures a vibrant research community and upskills researchers through the Research Education and Development (RED) team.
 The RED team run workshops on topics from preparing literature reviews through to data manipulation and visualisation; and run initiatives including Shut Up and Write!, and 3-Minute Thesis.